Call for Research and Outreach Proposals

 Provide a brief timeframe for the proposed work.
 Keep in mind that funded projects are intended to be short-term (1 to 3 years).
 If the proposed tasks cover more than one state fiscal year (July 1 - June 30), group them by year.
 Also, consider the actual activity time may be shortened within a given year due to the time necessary for establishing a formal contract or contract task assignment.

 Budget form.
 Briefly summarize a proposed budget in terms of time-frame.
 Funds available for these projects vary from year to year and can be committed only on a yearly basis; thus, projects are evaluated annually for new and continued funding.
 For proposals spanning more than one state fiscal year, group the costs by year.
 Florida Fish and Wildlife Conservation Commission does not fund capital outlay expenses (computers, vehicles, etc.), tuition fees, or faculty salaries; university administrative overhead is limited to 10%.
 Keep in mind that funds are limited; cost sharing is encouraged, please list outside contributions.
 A typical maximum funding for a year of university-research ranges from $5,000 to $20,000.
 The proposal must have a completed FWC Budget Form.
-Failure to complete will prevent your proposal from being considered for FWC funding.
+Failure to complete the form will prevent your proposal from being considered for FWC funding.